Tamilhp/Kaggle-titanic/README.md

  In this competition, I was able to achieve a *score of 0.78468*  and the submission file is attached in the repository

  This is my present approach to a data science problem.
-Looking forward to learn and update my approach and mental model of a data science problem.
+Looking forward to learn and update my approach and mental model of a data science problem. <br />
+ Suggestions and feedback are welcome<br />
  Happy learning all!!
-Thanks..
+Thanks..<br />